Changissnz/nu_merchant_principal/README.md

 The vulture, as the protector, in this brief abstraction of standard cryptographic practice, is far from how the literal vulture operates.
-But information security practices usually do depend on a spectator of sorts, including the possessor or narrator of information, so this description of the metaphorical vulture-protector is a fitting analogy for activity in that realm.
+But information security practices usually do depend on protecting a spectator of sorts, including the possessor/narrator of information and the devices responsible for containing that information, so this description of the metaphorical vulture-protector is a fitting analogy for activity in that realm.